Center for Open Chaplaincy offers inclusive spiritual care, which activates healing through creative partnership in caring community.

-I began this healwork in New York City in the aftermath of 9/11/01.
+I began this healing work in New York City in the aftermath of 9/11/01.
 Since then, I have worked in a variety of healthcare settings including: Memorial Sloan Kettering Cancer Center, Hospital for Special Surgery (the #1 rated Orthopedic hospital in the U.S.), and Housing Works, Inc. (the largest minority-run social service and advocacy agency for people living with HIV/AIDS in the U.S.).

-I reached out to many volunteers including those from the larger community such as veteran advocates and arts organizations.
-Doing so, I began to envision an integrative approach to healing through creativity, connection, and community as partnership in caring community.
+In various settings, I partnered with medical, nursing, and social work colleagues, with music and art therapists, substance use counselors, psychotherapists, and forensic specialists (for people with incarceration history).
+Reaching out to many volunteers including those from the larger community such as veteran advocates and arts organizations, I began to envision an approach to healing through creativity, connection, and community as partnership in caring community.

 Honoring each person's beliefs and practice, support requires partnership with a person's family and community to find meaning and purpose while facing challenges such as chronic and acute illness, loss, and a variety of hardships in life transitions.